stevefrenzel/astro-naut/README.md

 I've added a bunch of handy utilities which will not only improve usability, but accessibility as well.
 Here's a list of them:

-- "Back to top" button
+1. "Back to top" button
-- External link (showing icon)
+2. External link (showing icon)
-- Improved focus behaviour (thanks to [Stephanie Eckles](https://css-tricks.com/standardizing-focus-styles-with-css-custom-properties/) & [Adam Argyle](https://codepen.io/argyleink/pen/JjEzeLp))
+3. Improved focus behaviour (thanks to [Stephanie Eckles](https://css-tricks.com/standardizing-focus-styles-with-css-custom-properties/) & [Adam Argyle](https://codepen.io/argyleink/pen/JjEzeLp))
+4. Skip link

+Very proud of the the `ExternalLink.astro` component, as it handles a couple of use cases:

-- Skip link
+- `aria-label` info for external link
+- Adjustable font and icon size
+- Lets you configure the `rel` attribute